jquery-validation/validation-content/pages/documentation.md

 </code></pre>

 ### Isn't that nice and easy?
-A single line of jQuery to select the form and apply the validation plugin.
-And a few annotations on each element to specify the validation rules.
+A single line of jQuery to select the form and apply the validation plugin, plus a few annotations on each element to specify the validation rules.

 Of course that isn't the only way to specify rules.
 You also don't have to rely on those default messages, but they come in handy when starting to setup validation for a form.

-### A few things to look for when playing around with the demo
+### A few things to look out for when playing around with the demo

 * After trying to submit an invalid form, the first invalid element is focused, allowing the user to correct the field.
-If another invalid field, that wasn't the first one, was focused before submit, that field is focused instead, allowing the user start at the bottom, if he prefers that.
+If another invalid field - that wasn't the first one - was focused before submit, that field is focused instead, allowing the user to start at the bottom if he or she prefers.
-* Before a field is marked as invalid, the validation is lazy: Before submitting the form for the first time, the user can tab through fields without getting annoying messages - he won't get bugged before he had the chance to actually enter a correct value
+* Before a field is marked as invalid, the validation is lazy: Before submitting the form for the first time, the user can tab through fields without getting annoying messages - they won't get bugged before having the chance to actually enter a correct value
-* Once a field was marked invalid, it is eagerly validated: As soon as the user entered the necessary value, the error message is removed
+* Once a field is marked invalid, it is eagerly validated: As soon as the user has entered the necessary value, the error message is removed
 * If the user enters something in a non-marked field, and tabs/clicks away from it (blur the field), it is validated - obviously the user had the intention to enter something, but failed to enter the correct value

 That behaviour can be irritating when clicking through demos of the validation plugin - it is designed for an unobtrusive user experience, annoying the user as little as possible with unnecessary error messages.
 So when you try out other demos, try to react like one of your users would, and see if the behaviour is better then.
 If not, please let me know about any ideas you may have for improvements!

 # API Documentation

-You're likely looking for
+You're probably looking for

 ### [Options for the validate() method](/validate)

 If not, read on.

-Throughout the documentation, two terms, that you need to know about and their meaning in the context of the validation plugin, are used very often:
+Throughout the documentation, two terms are used very often, so it's important that you know their meaning in the context of the validation plugin:

-* **method**: A validation method implements the logic to validate an element, like an email method that checks for the right format of an text input's value.
+* **method**: A validation method implements the logic to validate an element, like an email method that checks for the right format of a text input's value.
 A set of standard methods is available, and it is easy to write your own.
 * **rule**: A validation rule associates an element with a validation method, like  "validate input with name "primary-mail" with methods "required" and "email".

 ## Plugin methods